 Other Expense, Net.
-Other expense, net decreased by \$283,000 to \$162,000 for the first half of fiscal 2016 as compared to \$445,000 for the first half of fiscal 2015.
+Other expense, net decreased by \$270,000 to \$270,000 for the fiscal year-to-date period ended October 1, 2016 as compared to \$540,000 for the fiscal year-to-date period ended October 3, 2015.
 Other expense, net consists primarily of foreign currency exchange transaction gains and losses.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies including the Euro, the British Pound, and the Canadian Dollar.
 Additionally, our multi-currency credit facility allows us to mitigate such foreign exchange exposures.

 Provision for Income Taxes.
-For the first half of fiscal 2016 our income tax provision was \$4.4 million, and the effective tax rate was 33.1%, compared to a provision of \$3.9 million, and an effective tax rate of 39.1% for the first half of fiscal 2015.
-The effective tax rate for the first half of 2016 was lower than the first half of 2015 primarily due to a favorable geographical mix of earnings compared to the first half of 2015, as well as the gain on sale of business assets of GNU of approximately \$3.8 million, resulting in a disproportionately lower share of taxes as the gain was offset by net operating losses that had a full valuation allowance.
-The lower effective tax rate in the current year was offset by the non-recurring valuation allowance benefit realized in the prior year.
-The effective tax rate in the first half of fiscal 2016 was lower than the combined Federal and state statutory tax rate primarily due to a favorable geographical mix of earnings, as well as the sale of business assets described herein.
-The effective tax rate in the first half of fiscal 2015 was slightly lower than the combined Federal and state statutory tax rate and included favorable rates drivers resulting from the geographical mix of earnings and the use of valuation allowances, offset by the tax treatment of contingent consideration and other permanent tax differences.
-The valuation allowance benefit resulted from the utilization of certain historical foreign net operating losses that previously had valuation allowances.
-Additionally, there was a discrete benefit year-to-date related to prior period true-ups primarily as a result of a decrease in a statutory withholding tax rate, as well as the release of reserves in connection with the finalization of the tax examination in France for fiscal years 2011 and 2012, offset by a discrete provision in the first quarter of fiscal 2015 in connection with income taxes payable for a state examination that has now concluded.
+For the fiscal year-to-date period ended October 1, 2016, our income tax provision was \$6.4 million, and the effective tax rate was 34.3%, compared to a provision of \$5.5 million and an effective tax rate of 38.0% for the fiscal year-to-date period ended October 3, 2015.
+The effective tax rate for the first three quarters of 2016 was lower than the prior year primarily due to a more favorable geographical mix of earnings, as well as the gain on the sale of business assets of GNU of approximately \$3.8 million, resulting in a disproportionately lower share of taxes as the gain was offset by net operating losses that had a full valuation allowance.
+However, the lower effective tax rate in the first three quarters of fiscal 2016 was partially lessened by benefits realized owing to a non-recurring valuation allowance and the revaluing of our U.S. deferred tax assets in the prior year.
+The effective tax rate in the first three quarters of fiscal 2016 was lower than the combined Federal and state statutory tax rate primarily due to a favorable geographical mix of earnings, as well as the sale of GNU's business assets described above.
+The effective tax rate in the first three quarters of fiscal 2015 was slightly lower than the combined Federal and state statutory tax rate and included favorable rate drivers resulting from the geographical mix of earnings, the use of valuation allowances, and benefit related to revaluing of our U.S. deferred tax assets, offset by the tax treatment of contingent consideration and other permanent tax differences.
+Additionally, there was a discrete benefit year-to-date related to prior period true-ups primarily as a result of a decrease in a statutory withholding tax rate.

-Net (Income) Loss Attributable to Noncontrolling Interest, Net of Tax.
-Our ownership interest in GNU was 55.89% for the first half of fiscal 2016 and the first half of fiscal 2015.
-GNU's financial results are consolidated with ours and allocations of the noncontrolling interest's share of GNU's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of GNU's net income.
-The results of operations of GNU allocable to its other owners was net income of \$1.4 million for the fiscal year-to-date period ended July 2, 2016 primarily as a result of the gain on sale attributable to its other owners of \$1.7 million and a net loss of \$3 thousand for the fiscal year-to-date period ended July 4, 2015.
+Net Loss (Income) Attributable to Noncontrolling Interest, Net of Tax.
+Our ownership interest in GNU was 55.89% for the fiscal year-to-date period ended October 1, 2016 and the fiscal year-to-date period ended October 3, 2015.
+GNU's financial results are consolidated with ours and allocations of the noncontrolling interest's share of GNU's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of GNU's net loss result in additions to our net income.
+The results of operations of GNU allocable to its other owners was net income of \$1.3 million for the fiscal year-to-date period ended October 1, 2016, primarily as a result of the gain on sale attributable to its other owners of \$1.7 million and a net loss of \$50 thousand for the fiscal year-to-date period ended October 3, 2015.